-Jamaica adopted the International Standards for Phytosanitary Measures (ISPM) No. 15 "Guidelines for Regulating Wood Packaging Materials in International Trade" published by the International Plant Protection Convention (IPPC) on July 3, 2012. https://moa.gov.jm/content/wood-packaging.
-Under the regulations, types of wood packaging material include: pallets, dunnage, crating, packing blocks, drums, cases, load boards, pallet collars and skids which can be present in almost any imported or exported consignment.
+Jamaica adopted the International Standards for Phytosanitary Measures (ISPM) No. 15 "Guidelines for Regulating Wood Packaging Materials in International Trade" published by the International Plant Protection Convention (IPPC) on July 3, 2012 Wood Packaging.
+Under the regulations, types of wood packaging material include pallets, dunnage, crating, packing blocks, drums, cases, load boards, pallet collars and skids which can be present in almost any imported or exported consignment.
 The regulation stipulates that all materials must follow the guidelines of ISPM15.

 All packaging materials should be clean, free of debris, contaminants, and toxic materials.
 Packaging should also maintain the safety and integrity of its content based on prescribed procedures.
-In line with this regulation, the Bureau of Standards Jamaica has developed a code of best practices (Jamaica Code of Practice -JCP-, part 1, 2 and 5) in the selection, use, and storage of packaging materials (http://www.bsj.org.jm/).
+In line with this regulation, the Bureau of Standards Jamaica has developed a code of best practices (Jamaica Code of Practice -JCP-, part 1, 2 and 5) in the selection, use, and storage of packaging materials (Bureau of Standards Jamaica).

 As far as recycling is concerned, Jamaica does not have a mandatory requirement for containers and packaging materials.
 However, recycling of non-biodegradable materials is promoted by the National Solid Waste Authority (NSWMA), which is the statutory body responsible for waste management in Jamaica.
-The NSWMA manages all solid waste in containers that are suitable for municipal disposal according to the regulations outlined in the Solid Waste Management Act (2002). (http://moj.gov.jm/laws/national-solid-waste-management-act).
+The NSWMA manages all solid waste in containers that are suitable for municipal disposal according to the regulations outlined in the Solid Waste Management Act (2001).
+National Solid Waste Act.